What a time to be alive…

 3. The Clinton Method: Zooming Out

 Perspective is a cure for pettiness.
 Tyson recounts how Bill Clinton, during high-stakes, tense meetings in the Oval Office, would occasionally point to a moon rock or look up at the sky.
 It was a silent reminder: whatever we are arguing about right now is happening on a “pale blue dot” suspended in a sunbeam.
 When the ego gets too loud, zoom out.
-The universe has a way of making your “catastrophic” Monday morning look like the cosmic dust it actually is.
+The universe has a way of making “catastrophic” Monday mornings look like the cosmic dust they actually are.

 Eye-Opening Perspectives

 Tyson has a knack for flipping the script on things we think we understand.
-Here are a few mind-shift moments from the book:
+Here are my favorite mind-shift moments from the book:

 - The Stationary Earth: If you stood on the near side of the Moon, you’d notice the Earth never leaves the sky.
 Because the Moon is tidally locked to us, the Earth would never rise or set.
 The visual of that perspective sticks with me.